wirecardBrasil/challenge/README.md

 ## Level 2: The Checkout

-For those clients that won't integrate with our API, we need to create a simple checkout (or a simple order completion page).
+For those clients that won't integrate with our API, we need to create a simple checkout page (or a simple order completion page).

 In this checkout, we need:
 - To insert the buyer information and choose the payment method.
 - To validate if the card is valid and who is the card issuer.